Willnguyen02/E-commerce-Sales-Analytics/README.md

 Questions:

 Sales Trends and Performance:
-- What are the monthly sales trends for each product?
 - Which product categories have the highest and lowest sales over the past year?
 - What are the top-selling products each month?
 - How do sales vary seasonally or during specific months?